Kitt-AI/Kitt-AI.github.io/README.md

 Product pages are served at `PRODUCT.your.domain`.
 However, Github/Jekyll only allows to publish at `your.domain/PRODUCT`.
 The solution is:

-1. Initiate another reppository called `PRODUCT` hosted at `USER.github.io/PRODUCT`
+1. Initiate another repository called `PRODUCT` hosted at `USER.github.io/PRODUCT`
 2. build a `gh-pages` branch and push an `index.html` file
 3. push `CNAME` with content: `PRODUCT.your.domain`